-From 22 July 2019 most lectures given in lecture theatre recording-enabled rooms will be recorded and released to students.
+Most lectures given in lecture theatre recording-enabled rooms will be recorded and released to students.
 Recordings, where available, can be accessed through Canvas.
 Courses that are not suitable for recording may be exempted.
 This will be clearly notified in course information.
-For more information visit Student quide to lecture capture.
+For more information visit Student guide to lecture capture.